 We provide investment, capital-raising and related services to a diverse group of domestic customers, including governments, corporations, and institutional and individual investors.
 Our company's exposure to credit risk associated with the non-performance of customers in fulfilling their contractual obligations pursuant to securities transactions can be directly impacted by volatile securities markets, credit markets and regulatory changes.
 This exposure is measured on an individual customer basis and on a group basis for customers that share similar attributes.
 To reduce the potential for risk concentrations, counterparty credit limits have been implemented for certain products and are continually monitored in light of changing customer and market conditions.
-As of June 30, 2017, we did not have significant concentrations of credit risk with any one customer or counterparty, or any group of customers or counterparties.

-At June 30, 2017, one customer, with five related accounts under common control, accounted for approximately 18% of the balance in receivables from brokerage clients, net in the consolidated statement of financial condition.
+At June 30, 2018, two customers accounted for approximately 32% of the balance in receivables from brokerage clients, net in the consolidated statement of financial condition.